fatematzuhora/bookify-frontend/README.md

 ```

 ### Note
-To communicate with the backend setup [bookify-backend](https://github.com/fatematzuhora/bookify-backend) project
+To communicate with the backend, first setup [bookify-backend](https://github.com/fatematzuhora/bookify-backend) project.